chronark/swapchain/docs/docs/software-architecture.md

 The report will present a detailed analysis of the architecture of a platform enabling ACCS between BTC and BTS.
 Initial sections of the document cover the architectural goals and constraints, use case realizations, and architectural representation.
 The later sections cover the specific details of the implementation and deployment of the platform.
 Furthermore, the document also describes the performance and quality.

-## 2. Architectural Represantition
+## 2. Architectural Representation

-Swapchain offers a command-line interface (CLI) and a basic mockup which follow the Clean Architecture pattern.
+Swapchain offers a command-line interface (CLI) and a basic UI which both follow the Clean Architecture pattern.
 Main reason to use this pattern is to separate functions into layers and thus, improve the maintainability and reusability.
 Figure 1 visualizes the Clean Architecture by using color-coded schemes.

 ![](./docs/static/img/CleanArchitecture.svg)
 Figure 1: The Clean Architecture (Martin, 2020) [3]